Why is Elastic Scale Important in a Modern Data Warehouse?

 The conventional method for handling storage and compute resource allocation is to treat them as fixed and set in advance.
 This inflexibility is particularly the case when committing to on-premises data warehouse hardware.
 Any tasks that are performed with this model are either bottlenecked by resource limitations or are not utilising the entirety of the available resources.
 This is an inefficient approach which can lead to overspending or underspending.

-Modern Data Warehouses typically separate storage and compute resources, handling them as separate entities.
+Modern Data Warehouse resources typically separate storage and compute, handling them as separate entities.

 This division of storage and compute is important because it offers even more pricing flexibility.
 The evolution of cloud technology has been dual-pronged with the price of storage going down much more rapidly than the price of computing resources.
 This allows organisations to persistently store all historical data but only worry about the cost of querying and processing the data that is needed at a particular point in time.